kthejoker/HadoopTweetAnalyser/README.md

 First, we must generate a personal certificate to allow our application to submit Hive jobs to your Azure portal on our behalf.

 1. Locate the Visual Studio Command Prompt application on your computer.
-This may also be called the Developer Command Prompt depending on the version of Visual Studio you may have.
-There should be a shortcut in your Visual Studio program folder under your Start Menu, or in Windows 8 you can search for it by hitting the Windows button, pressing Ctrl + Tab, and hitting V to filter your applications.
+This may also be called the Developer Command Prompt depending on the version of Visual Studio you have.
+There should be a shortcut in your Visual Studio program folder under your Start Menu.
+In Windows 8 you can search for it by hitting the Windows button, pressing Ctrl + Tab, and hitting V.
 2. You must run the VS COmmand Prompt as an Administrator in order to generate certificates.
 3. Run the following command, substituiting any certificate name for HDInsightDemo if you wish: